Principal investigator

 Austin Schleusner

-Austin is currently investigating the high-frequency dynamics of electrons on helium.
+Austin is working with the SQUILL Foundry at MIT Lincoln Laboratory to develop novel cQED-based hybrid systems integrating electrons on helium with superconducting qubits.
+Additionally he is investigating the high-frequency non-linear dynamics of electrons on helium.
 These experiments are aimed at understanding the interplay between the high-frequency collective response of the electron system and its coupling to the bosonic field of excitations on the surface of the helium.

 Camryn Undershute

 Camryn’s research interests involve superfluids, superconducting circuit-based qubits, and hybrid quantum acoustic systems.
 These systems reside at the exciting and ever-evolving intersection of condensed matter physics and quantum information science.
+Before joining the LHQS Camryn’s research was focused on understanding the role of finite-size effects in nano-confined quantum fluids.
 She is also an accomplished figure-skater.

 Alex Carrothers

-Alex joined the LHQS in the Summer of 2024.
-Before starting his Ph.D. work at MSU, Alex did his undergraduate degree in physics at the University of Mount Union.
-At the LHQS Alex is working on quantum acoustic devices based on surface acoustic wave (SAW) and bulk acoustic wave (BAW) resonators on novel piezoelectric materials.
+Alex is working to develop novel quantum acoustic devices based on surface acoustic wave (SAW) and bulk acoustic wave (BAW) resonators on novel piezoelectric materials.
+Before starting his Ph.D. work at MSU, Alex got his undergraduate degree in physics at the University of Mount Union.
 Alex is also an accomplished wrestler.

 Undergraduate Students